 31 Years Later, Spike Lee Puts A New Spin On 'She's Gotta Have It'

 Director Spike Lee was just 29 years old in 1986 when he released his first feature film, She's Gotta Have It.
-The movie told the story of a young black artist named Nola Darling who loves sex, but isn't interested in a committed relationship with any of the three men she's dating.
+The movie told the story of a young black artist named Nola Darling who loves sex but isn't interested in a committed relationship with any of the three men she is dating.

 Lee, now 60, says he made She's Gotta Have It because he wanted to show a woman "living her life, and not really caring about what people feel."